pmikstacki/bsharp/Completeness.md

 ## 💡 Conclusion

 The B# parser now represents a **production-ready and highly reliable foundation** for C# parsing, with excellent coverage of fundamental language features, statements, expression types, and advanced type system features.
-The **100% test success rate (408/408 passing tests)** demonstrates exceptional reliability across all implemented features.
-The expression parsing is particularly strong, and recent fixes have resolved all known parsing conflicts and edge cases.
+The **100% test success rate (518/518 passing tests)** demonstrates exceptional reliability across all implemented features.
+The expression parsing is particularly strong, with **100% completeness for all core expression types** including the recently implemented throw, nameof, typeof, sizeof, and default expressions.

 The parser has evolved from a good proof-of-concept to a **production-ready parser for classical and many modern C# constructs**, with clear pathways identified for implementing additional modern language features.
 The architecture is solid, extensible, and thoroughly tested.

-With all core parsing issues resolved and advanced type system features implemented, the parser is now suitable for parsing a very wide range of C# code with complete confidence.
-The focus can now shift to implementing additional modern C# features rather than fixing fundamental parsing issues.
+With **87% overall completeness** and all core parsing issues resolved, the parser is now suitable for parsing a very wide range of C# code with complete confidence.
+The focus can now shift to implementing remaining modern C# features like local functions, file-scoped namespaces, and advanced pattern matching rather than fixing fundamental parsing issues.

 ---

 ## ❌ Missing/Unimplemented Features

 ### **Advanced Expressions**
-- ❌ **Anonymous Objects** - Anonymous type creation not implemented
-- ❌ **Tuple Expressions** - Tuple syntax and deconstruction missing
-- ❌ **Null-conditional Operators** - ?. and ?[] operators not implemented
-- ❌ **Range/Index Operators** - .. and ^ operators not supported
-- ❌ **Throw Expressions** - throw as expression not implemented
-- ❌ **Nameof Expressions** - nameof() operator missing
-- ❌ **Default Expressions** - default() and default literal missing
+- ❌ **Stackalloc Expressions** - Stack allocation expressions missing
-- ❌ **Sizeof/Typeof** - Basic parsing exists but returns dummy values (listed as ✅ for syntax, but ❌ for full functionality)

 ### **Modern C# Features**
 - ❌ **Local Functions** - Nested function declarations not supported
 - ❌ **Deconstruction** - Tuple and custom deconstruction not implemented
 - ❌ **Ref/Out/In Parameters (Full Semantics)** - Modifiers are parsed but full semantic implications not handled by parser.
 - ❌ **Ref Returns** - ref return types not implemented
-- ❌ **Stackalloc** - Stack allocation expressions missing
 - ❌ **File-scoped Namespaces** - Modern namespace syntax not implemented
 - ❌ **Top-level Programs** - C# 9+ top-level statements not supported
 - ❌ **Record Patterns** - Pattern matching with records missing